 Multiple Photo Post - Thumbnail Settings

-- The ratio of the Multiple Photos Post - Thumbnail will always be "Open" so members are not forced to upload a logo that is a certain shape - it can be square, wider than it is tall, or taller than it is wide.
+- The ratio of the Multiple Photos Post - Thumbnail will always be "Open" so members are not forced to upload an image that is a certain shape - it can be square, wider than it is tall, or taller than it is wide.

-- If you attempt to set the "Multiple Photos Post - Thumbnail" width to be less than 160px, an error message will appear:
+- If the "Multiple Photos Post - Thumbnail" width is set to be less than 160px, an error message will appear:

-This is done to make sure that large images are resized to dimensions that will look relatively uniform in the various areas of your website where single photo member feature post thumbnails are used.
-While you can set the images to be smaller than the default settings, we do not recommend doing so unless you are customizing the underlying code of your website's design to accommodate these smaller images.
+** This is done to make sure that large images are resized to dimensions that will look relatively uniform in the various areas of the website where single photo member Post Types thumbnails are used.
+Even though the images can be set to be smaller than the default settings, we do not recommend doing so unless customizing the underlying code of the website's design to accommodate these smaller images.

-- The Width and Height settings can be set as high as you want, but please note doing this will not cause the images to DISPLAY larger around the site, The image itself will be saved at a larger size, but will be shrunk down to fit into the space available for it when displayed on your website.
-In other words, all of the images will take longer and use more bandwidth to load, and will not display any larger on your website.
-Making these images larger will only be useful if you are heavily customizing the underlying code of your website's design to accommodate these larger images.
+- The Width and Height settings can be set as high as needed, but please note doing this will not cause the images to DISPLAY larger around the site, The image itself will be saved at a larger size, but will be shrunk down to fit into the space available for it when displayed on the website.
+In other words, all of the images will take longer and use more bandwidth to load, and will not display any larger on the website.
+Making these images larger will only be useful if heavily customizing the underlying code of the website's design to accommodate these larger images.